Hierarchical Reinforcement Learning for Air Combat at DARPA's AlphaDogfight Trials: Background

 \subsection{Soft Actor-Critic}

-Soft Actor-Critic (SAC) \cite{haarnoja2018a} is one of the most successful maximum entropy based methods and, since its creation, it became a common baseline algorithm in most of the RL libraries, outperforming state-of-the-art methods such as DDPG and PPO in many environments \cite{haarnoja2018a}\cite{haarnoja2018b}.
-Like the DDPG approach, SAC is a model-free and off-policy method in which the policy and value functions are approximated using neural networks, but in addition it incorporates the policy entropy term into the objective function encouraging exploration, similar to soft Q-learning \cite{haarnoja2017}.
-SAC is known to be sample efficient and a stable method compared to DDPG.
+Soft actor-critic (SAC) \cite{haarnoja2018a} is one of the most successful maximum entropy RL methods and has become a common baseline algorithm in most popular RL libraries, outperforming state-of-the-art methods \cite{haarnoja2018a,haarnoja2018b}.
+Like the deep deterministic policy gradient (DDPG) approach \cite{lillicrap2016}, SAC is a model-free and off-policy method, using a replay buffer, where the policy and value functions are approximated using neural networks.
+In addition, it incorporates a policy entropy term into the objective function facilitating exploration, similar to soft Q-learning \cite{haarnoja2017}.
+Similar to trust region policy optimization (TRPO) \cite{schulman2015} and proximal policy optimization (PPO) \cite{schulman2017b}, SAC uses a stochastic policy and is known to be more stable than DDPG.
+In short, SAC combines the best of DDPG (sample efficiency) and TRPO/PPO (stability through stochastic policies).
 As expressed in Equation \ref{eq:optimal-policy-max-H}, the SAC policy/actor is trained with the objective of maximizing the expected cumulative reward and the action entropy at a particular state.
-The critic is the soft Q-function and, following the Bellman equation, it is expressed by:

-where, $\rho_{\pi}(s)$ represents the state marginal induced by the policy, $\pi (a|s)$, and the soft value function is parameterized by the Q-function:
+The critic is the soft Q-function and, following the Bellman equation, is expressed by: $Q(s_t, a_t) = r_t +\gamma \EX_{s_{t+1} \sim p} [V(s_{t+1})]$, where $p$ represents the state transition probability, and the soft value function is parameterized by the Q-function: $V(s_{t+1}) = \EX_{a_t \sim \pi} [Q(s_{t+1}, a_{t+1}) - \alpha \log \pi(a_{t+1} \vert s_{t+1})]$.
 The soft Q-function is trained to minimize the following objective function given by the mean squared error between predicted and observed state-action values: